algosup/2024-2025-project-3-quickest-path-team-1/documents/TechnicalSpecifications.md

 ### A. Description

-To complete this project, we need to create an API that manage Nodes and Pathes between them, calculate the quickest path from a point A to B, a compatibility with multiple data file type in input of the algorithm and send a response in JSON[^5] or XML[^6] format in 1 second maximum.
+To complete this project, we need to create an API that manage Nodes and Paths between them, calculate the quickest path from a point A to B, a compatibility with multiple data file type in input of the algorithm and send a response in JSON[^5] or XML[^6] format in 1 second maximum.
 The algorithm nee to propose one of the 10% best path and the REST API[^7] must run on an HTTP server[^8] accessible via localhost and support concurrent requests.

 #### 1. Architectural Components